mrmoon089/js_practices/README.md

 # js_practices
-Practice for JS Programming
+Practice for JavaScript Programming

-Welcome to my JS Practices Repro with challenges for JS during my study.
+Welcome to my JavaScript Practices Repro with challenges for JS to my road to Web3 Development.
-I will solve Mathematical Problems and also Algorithm which i have in my study in business informatics.
+I will solve Mathematical Problems and also Algorithm with challanges found on the internet.